remil1000/terraform/website/docs/configuration/interpolation.html.md

   * `urlencode(string)` - Returns an URL-safe copy of the string.

-  * `uuid()` - Returns a random UUID string.
+  * `uuid()` - Returns a UUID string in RFC 4122 v4 format.
 This string will change with every invocation of the function, so in order to prevent diffs on every plan & apply, it must be used with the [`ignore_changes`](/docs/configuration/resources.html#ignore-changes) lifecycle attribute.

   * `values(map)` - Returns a list of the map values, in the order of the keys returned by the `keys` function.
 This function only works on flat maps and